MohcinBN/DiaaBlog/README.md

 - Add newsletter functionality to the blog (ability to subscribe to newsletter, with ability to admin to export subscribers).
 - Add static pages management to the blog (about, contact, privacy policy, terms and conditions).
 - Add search functionality to the blog.
+- Finilize the frontend part of the blog.